 To be, or not to be?
 On the question of health, younger and older consumers in Britain are deciding the answer is yes.
 Increasingly, individuals are actively shifting their dietary habits, and as a consequence will have direct impact on planetary health.

 The key word is 'shift'.
-Our challenge is not about taking sides or joining a tribe (vegans,vegetarians, flexiterians, meat-lovers).
-We can agree that a shift is needed.
+Our challenge is not about taking sides or joining a tribe or set diet.
+We can all agree that a shift is needed.
 It's about taking personal decisions to feel and to live better.
-It's about finding ways to adjust ones life-style around healthier eating.
+It's about finding ways to adjust our life-styles around healthier eating.

 Building upon MAFF funded research in the 1970-80s, scientists from Warwick University have been working to develop new varieties of haricot beans in a spectrum of colours that can thrive in our climate and be a commercially viable crop.
 'Capulet' is the first newly registered variety of bean from this research and is currently being trialed on farms right here in the UK.
 It's nutritious, tasty and versatile - and we're excited!